 Appropriate Response/Disciplinary Action

-Should the individual in authority fail to promptly report an romantic relationship with a person the individual in authority evaluates, the individual in authority has violated University policy and is subject to disciplinary action up to and including termination as appropriate under the University's procedures.
+Should the individual in authority fail to promptly report a romantic relationship with a person the individual in authority evaluates, the individual in authority has violated University policy and is subject to disciplinary action up to and including termination as appropriate under the University’s procedures.